 Choosing the best soil for snake plants is a big part of keeping them healthy.
 The wrong kind can cause many problems, or even kill them.

-This guide covers everything you need to know about the type of soil that snake plants need in order to thrive.
+This guide covers everything you need to know about the type of soil that snake plants need to thrive.

 You’ll learn which ones you can use, the properties to look for, and even how to mix your own with my easy recipe.